GGFour/penguinarium/README.md

-# PENGUINARIUM
+# Tupik

-Penguinarius is a tool that is alerting about data anomalies, ensures consistency and awareness of suspicious entries.
+Tupik is a tool that is alerting about data anomalies, ensures consistency and awareness of suspicious entries.

 # Architecture

-Penguinarius acts as a pipeline of 3 major stages.
+Tupik acts as a pipeline of 3 major stages.

 ## Stage 1